Water supply and sanitation in Nigeria: Makurdi

 In Makurdi, the capital of Benue State, only about 25-30% of the population are served and inhabitants fetch raw water in buckets from the polluted Benue river.
 In 2008 the construction of a water treatment plant was left unfinished and officials were unable to account for US$6 million.
 As of 2012, a water treatment plant was under construction as part of the Greater Makurdi Waterworks Project.
 According to Nat Apir, an independent water consultant, the lack of a modern distribution network will lead pipes to burst and the capacity of the plant is at risk of not being fully utilized.

 The streams/rivers contribute 27.89% in dry season and 24.16% in wet season, rainwater as 0.00% in dry season and 27.22% in wet season.
 In Ugbokolo community, the demand of water is higher (155,788 lpd) than the available supply (113,249 lpd) across the community.

 Owerri

-After 24 years of operating without portable water, in 2020,the Imo state government under the leadership of Senator Hope Uzodinma released funds to revive public water supply in Owerri the capital of Imo State resulting in Owerri residents having access to free water supply.
-The last major water maintenance project was the 1996 Otammiri water works.
-Hence the governor instructed a holistic revision in line with modern technology.
+After 24 years of operating without portable water, in 2020, the Imo state government under the administration of Senator Hope Uzodinma, Governor of Imo State, released funds to revive the urban WASH sector, resulting in Imo residents having access to safely managed water supply, sanitation and hygiene services.
+Under Engr Emeka Celestine Ugoanyanwu, Imo State Water and Sewerage Corporation underwent major institutional, policy and regulatory transformation, leading to the rehabilitation of Otammiri Waterworks and other water schemes under the Corporation's jurisdiction.
+Hence the governor also directed that a holistic rehabilitation be done in the WASH sector in line with modern technology.